ricber/digital-agriculture-datasets/README.md

 - **A Crop/Weed Field Image Dataset for the Evaluation of Computer Vision Based Precision Agriculture Tasks**: 60 RGB annotated images - https://github.com/cwfid/dataset/tree/master
 ### Scene understanding
 - **RELLIS-3D: A Multi-modal Dataset for Off-Road Robotics**: Semantic segmentation on 2D RGB images and **3D LiDAR pointclouds** - https://github.com/unmannedlab/RELLIS-3D/tree/main
 - **RUGD Dataset**: The RUGD dataset focuses on semantic understanding of unstructured outdoor environments for applications in off-road autonomous navigation.
-The datset is comprised of video sequences captured from the camera onboard a mobile robot platform. - http://rugd.vision/
+The datset is comprised of video sequences captured from the camera onboard a mobile robot platform - http://rugd.vision/
 - **GOOSE dataset**: GOOSE is the German Outdoor and Offroad Dataset and is a 2D & 3D semantic segmentation dataset framework.
 In contrast to existing datasets like Cityscapes or BDD100K, the focus is on unstructured off-road environments - https://goose-dataset.de/docs/
+- **WildScenes**: The WildScenes dataset is a multi-modal collection of traversals within Australian forests.
+The dataset is divided into five sequences across two forest locations.
+These sequences are both across different physical locations and across different times - https://csiro-robotics.github.io/WildScenes/
 ### Synthetic datasets for semantic segmentation
 - **Data synthesis methods for semantic segmentation in agriculture: A Capsicum annuum dataset**: https://doi.org/10.1016/j.compag.2017.12.001